Ryan Rua: Career

 On July 30, 2015, Rua hit an inside-the-park home run against the New York Yankees in the bottom of the fourth inning, tying the game 5–5 (the Rangers went on to win 7–6 after a walk-off from Josh Hamilton).

 Before Opening Day 2016, Rua was informed he had made the Opening Day roster.
 He started out as a bench player, but as the end of April progressed, manager Jeff Banister began to trust Rua more and more as an every day player.
 When center fielder Delino DeShields, Jr. was sent down to Triple-A on May 13, Ian Desmond moved to center and Rua received the left field job.
-On May 10, 2016 he hit a 3-run home run in the 8th inning against the Chicago White Sox to cap the biggest Rangers' comeback since 2012 (13–11).
+On May 10, 2016, he hit a 3-run home run in the 8th inning against the Chicago White Sox to cap the biggest Rangers' comeback since 2012 (13–11).
 But Rua began to struggle again and by the end of May he had lost his job to Nomar Mazara.
 In 99 games, Rua hit .258 with 8 home runs and 22 RBIs.
 The next two seasons, Rua would shuffle between the minors and the Rangers roster.
 Rua made one pitching appearance on July 23, 2018, throwing a scoreless inning and recording one strikeout.
-He elected free agency after the 2018 season.
+In 61 games for the Rangers, he batted .194/.221/.360 with six home runs and 12 RBI.
+On November 2, Rua was removed from the 40–man roster and sent outright to Triple–A. He subsequently elected free agency the same day.